 [Landmark 81, as viewed from a bus crossing the river.]

 Saigon Jewelry Center (SJC) tower

 Opposite Saigon Centre is the Saigon Jewelry Center project, which will be 54 floors.
 This was a car park for years and then construction equipment moved in.
 No sooner had it began, the equipment disappeared overnight, so who knows what is happening here.
 I know this because there is a great Bun Thit Nuong street food stand here, which I eat at every week.

 Even though Saigon was renamed to Ho Chi Minh City in 1976, the name lives on in plenty of buildings – old and new.
 This project was originally called 1HCMC and now it is called the Spirit of Saigon.

-This is arguably the most prime block of land in Saigon, opposite Ben Thanh market and what will be the biggest metro interchange.
+This is arguably the most prime block of land in Saigon, opposite Ben Thanh market and what will be the biggest interchange on the HCMC Metro.
 This project stalled when the Ritz-Carlton pulled out as the main hotel.

-The 55 and 48 level towers represent dragons, each with a figurative pearl in their mouth.
-The dragons are from Vietnamese mythology, and the pearls represent the city’s fame as the ‘Pearl of the Orient’, which people really need to stop saying as the city lost that title long ago.
+The 55 and 48 level towers represent dragons, each with a figurative pearl in its mouth.
+The dragons are from Vietnamese mythology, and the pearls represent the city’s fame as the “Pearl of the Orient”, which people really need to stop saying as the city lost that title long ago.

 [Spirit of Saigon basement construction.]